ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 A _stock-flow diagram_ consists of primitive stock-flow diagram $F:\mathsf{H} \to \mathbf{FinSet}$ and, for every element $x \in F(\mathrm{flow})$, a continuous function $\mathbb{R}^{U_x} \to \mathbb{R}$ where $U_x$ denotes the finite fiber $F(t)^{-1}(x)$.
 =--

 There is a notion of _open_ stock-flow diagram that can be composed by using the composition of cospans.
-Stock-flow diagrams have been used to model epidemics and more specifically COVID-19.
+Stock-flow diagrams have been used to model [epidemics](https://en.wikipedia.org/wiki/List_of_epidemics) and more specifically [COVID-19](https://en.wikipedia.org/wiki/COVID-19).

 ### Pedigrads

 A [[pedigrad]] is a model for a limit sketch defined on a [category of segments](#CategoryOfSegments) $\mathbf{Seg}(\Omega)$.
-The functors defining pedigrads are used to model genomic data and design algorithms to study them.
+The functors defining pedigrads can land in any types of categories.
+These functors have been used to model [genomic data](https://en.wikipedia.org/wiki/Genomics) and design algorithms to study them.

 ### References